International League of Independent Professional Base Ball Clubs

-The International League of Independent Professional Base Ball Clubs, also referred to as the International League, was a baseball league composed of a mix of white, Cuban and Negro league baseball teams in Philadelphia, Pennsylvania, as well as New Jersey and Wilmington, Delaware, during the summer of 1906.
+The International League of Independent Professional Base Ball Clubs, also referred to as the International League, was a racially-integrated independent baseball league that played a single season during the summer of 1906.
+It was composed of a mix of white, Cuban, and Negro league baseball teams in Philadelphia, Pennsylvania, as well as New Jersey and Wilmington, Delaware.
 The league was planned to continue the following year, but never materialized for 1907.

-The league was not a traditional "Negro league," since fewer than half the teams had all-black rosters.
-It was initially composed of five teams (one white American, two Cuban, and two African American), with three later replacement teams.
+The league's integrated status was unique, given the baseball color line in effect in Major League Baseball and its minor league affiliates.
+In that sense, it was also not a traditional "Negro league," since fewer than half the teams had all-black rosters.
+The International League was initially composed of five teams (one white American, two Cuban, and two African American), with three later replacement teams.

 Teams

-The Havana Stars dissolved in June and were replaced by Riverton–Palmyra; the Cuban Stars and Quaker Giants stopped playing their league schedule in July and both were replaced.
+The Havana Stars dissolved in June and were replaced by Riverton-Palmyra; the Cuban Stars and Quaker Giants stopped playing their league schedule in July and both were replaced.